"We were very excited about Dyson's sound improvements, absorbing unpleasant frequencies with their new Airblade dB hand dryer."

-Built atop what used to be a landfill site, the John G. Shedd Aquarium first opened its doors in May 1930.
-Today, it is one of the world's largest indoor aquariums, home to more than 32,000 aquatic creatures from around the world.
-In addition to its aquatic exhibits, Shedd hosts a variety of events - from weddings, to conferences, to large concerts.
-More than two million guests visit this historical landmark every year.
+Built on what used to be a landfill site, the John G. Shedd Aquarium first opened its doors in May 1930.
+Today, it is one of the world's largest indoor aquariums, home to more than 32,000 aquatic creatures from around the globe.

 The aquarium launched an ambitious sustainability plan which included installing hand dryers to reduce waste from paper towels.
 Soon enough, they started experiencing noise issues with the hand dryers which were disturbing guests during large events – they even had to turn them off to reduce noise.

 Robert Wengel, Vice President of Facilities, was excited to learn about Dyson's sound improvements with the Dyson Airblade dB hand dryer.
 Dyson engineers significantly reduced air rush noise and incorporated Helmholtz silencers to absorb the unpleasant frequencies produced by the motor – making it quieter.¹

 Other hand dryers can take up to 43 seconds to dry hands.
 The Dyson Airblade dB hand dryer uses two high-velocity sheets of air to scrape water from hands – drying hands in 12 seconds.⁺

 The Dyson Airblade dB hand dryer has been acoustically re-engineered to be quieter than the original Dyson Airblade™ hand dryer.

 Lower environmental impact

 Up to 71% less expensive to run than other hand dryers.
 Up to 97% less than paper towels, with up to 78% less CO₂.* Creating a better environment in your washrooms and in the world outside.